 I am writing to express my strong, continuing opposition to Bel Air Glen's proposed vacation and gating project (Project: VAC-E1401394).
-I am a member of the Bel Air Ridge (BAR) Board of Directors but am writing to you as an individual resident of BAR.
+I am a resident of the Bel Air Ridge (BAR) HOA and live on East side of Beverly Glen.
+I am strongly and negatively impacted by the neighboring HOA gating proposal.